The art of rejection: how to turn down candidates the right way

 If a candidate has taken the time to come to for an interview, they deserve more than a rejection letter in their inbox.

 “An email is not acceptable in this case,” Jaksch says.
-“If you’ve met a candidate in person, call them to let them know if they’ve been unsuccessful and be prepared to provide clear feedback about why they weren’t successful.
-People value knowing what their strengths are and where the gaps may be in their skills or experience.”
+“If you’ve met a candidate in person, call them.
+Let them know where they fell short, and do it with empathy and clarity.
+People genuinely appreciate knowing their strengths and where the gaps are in their experience.”

 Tahka says hiring manager should take time to understand why a candidate was unsuccessful.